WHEN DO I NEED AN ENCROACHMENT PERMIT?

 - Potholing survey, groundwater monitoring wells,and soil sample boring.

 - Temporary construction fencing/scaffolding located public ROW, etc.

 - Traffic Control

 Use the Submittal Requirements as a checklist to prepare a complete Encroachment Permit Application package.
+Mandatory use of recycled water can be obtained using the Construction Meter Application.
 An incomplete application will not be processed until all required documents are submitted.